premierutility/fulcrum-fusion/README.md

 Use Fulcrum to create a record in your app.
 Assuming everything is hooked up properly, you'll see the record in a Fusion Table soon.

+### Limitations

+Here's how things currently work:

+- Creates a new table called 'Fulcrum_Fusion' in Fusion Tables, if it doesn't already exist.
+- All records received over webhooks (for all apps) will be shown in this one table.
+- Add a new record to see it created in the Fusion Table.
+- Updating/Deleting this record will affect that record in the Fusion Table.
+- Updating/Deleting a record that doesn't already exist in the Fusion Table likely blows up.
+- This only works as advertised for one-off webhooks.
+Webhooks coming in batches will not work correctly.
+- Handling the record data is done on another thread to keep the incoming webhook request from timing out.